solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 Normally with
 [local development](/content/guides/getstarted/setup-local-development.md), you
 will need to create a file system wallet for use with the Solana CLI.
-But with the Solana Playground, you only need to click a few buttons to create a browser based wallet.
+But with the Solana Playground, you only need to click a few buttons to create a browser-based wallet.

 > Your _Playground Wallet_ will be saved in your browser's local storage.
 > Clearing your browser cache will remove your saved wallet.
 When creating a new